ruyakubu/BUILD-AzureML-workshop/README.md

         create_rai_job.set_limits(timeout=120)
 ```

 The Explanation component is responsible for the dashboard providing a better understanding of what features influence the model’s predictions.
-It takes a comment that is a description pertaining to your use case.
+It takes a comment that is a description field.
 Then sets the *rai_insights_dashboard* to be the output insights generated from the RAI pipeline job for Explanations.

 ``` python
         # Explanation